 - 1. General Structure.
 This section states the scope of this Act.
 Subsection (a) outlines the affirmative scope.
 Subsections (b) and (c) establish rules for transactions where more than one subject matter is involved.
 Subsection (d) sets out exclusions from the Act. - 2.
 Transactions in Computer Information.
 This Act deals with contracts and not property law.
-It governs agreements pertaining to computer information.
+It governs agreements pertaining to computer information on matters addressed by contract law.
 The scope of this Act turns initially on the definition of "computer information transaction."
 Section 102(11).
 "Computer information transactions" are agreements that deal with the creation, modification, access to, license, or distribution of computer information.
 Section 102(a)(11).
 "Computer information" is information in a form directly capable of being processed by, or obtained from, a computer and any copy, associated documentation, or packaging.
 Section 102(a)(10).
 As stated in subsections (b) and (c), if a transaction is a computer information transaction but also involves other subject matter, this Act ordinarily applies only to the aspects of the transaction that involve "computer information."

-In a computer information transaction, the transferee seeks the information and contractual rights to use it.
-Unlike a buyer of goods, a purchaser (e.g., buyer, lessee, or licensee) of computer information has little interest in the diskette or tape that originally contained the information after that information has been loaded into a computer, unless the information remains on that media and nowhere else.
-Indeed, in online transactions in computer information, there is often no tangible medium at all.
+In computer information transactions, the transferee seeks the information and contractual rights to use it.
+Unlike a buyer of goods, the purchaser (e.g., buyer, lessee, or licensee) of computer information has little interest in the diskette or tape originally containing the information after the information is loaded into a computer, unless the information remains on that media and nowhere else.
+In online use and distribution of computer information, there is often no tangible medium at all.

-This Act deals with a variety of transactions central to the information economy where the contractual subject matter is computer information.
+This Act deals with a variety of transactions central to the information economy where the contractual subject matter is computer information, whether that information entails text, images, data, programs, or other computer information.
 However, the mere fact that communications about a transaction, such as an application for a loan or employment, are sent or recorded in digital form does not place the transaction within this Act.
 Thus, a contract for airplane transportation is not a computer information transaction even though the ticket is in digital form.
-The subject matter is not computer information, but the service -transportation.
-A contract to create and publish a print book does not become a computer information transaction simply because the author chooses or is required to deliver the work on a computer diskette.
+The subject matter is not the computer information, but the service - air transportation.
+A contract to create and publish a print book is not a computer information transaction even though the author chooses or is required to deliver the work product on a computer diskette.
 Similarly, an insurance policy prepared in digital form is not a computer information transaction; it is a contract for insurance coverage the terms of which are evidenced in digital form.
 A contract for a digital signature certificate is a contract for certification or identification services, not a contract whose subject matter is the computer information.